-Established in 2006, the International Forum of Independent Audit Regulators (IFIAR) is an international organization comprising independent audit regulators that conduct inspections and other tasks on audit firms to improve the audit quality globally through cooperation and collaboration between authorities concerned.
-(As of March 2023, it had members from 54 countries and jurisdictions, including Japan.)
+Established in 2006, the IFIAR is an international organization comprising independent audit regulators that conduct inspections and other tasks on audit firms to improve the audit quality globally through cooperation and collaboration between authorities concerned.
+(As of March 2024, it had members from 56 countries and jurisdictions, including Japan.)
 In April 2017, the Secretariat of IFIAR was established in Tokyo, becoming the first headquarters of international organization in Japan.

-This April, at the plenary meeting held in Washington, DC, the Secretary General of the CPAAOB and the Deputy Commissioner of Strategy Development and Management Bureau of the FSA was elected as the Chair of IFIAR, the first Asian person to assume the position since IFIAR was established.
+Secretary General of the CPAAOB and the Deputy Commissioner of Strategy Development and Management Bureau of the FSA has been serving as the Chair of IFIAR since April 2023.
+This is the first appointment of a Chair from Asia since IFIAR was established in 2006.